 The television show Mad Men may have brought the advertising business to the front of the pop culture mainstream, but these days the related fields of public relations and marketing dominate the marketplace.
-The need for public relations specialists, with an average salary of $62k per year, is expected to grow faster than average.
-The need for market research analysts, with an average salary of $65k, is expected to grow much faster than average.
+Many careers in the field of advertising are likely to remain in-demand.
+Whether you're looking to pursue a career as a public relations specialist, or a market research analyst, or a copywriter, advertising has many great opportunities available.

 Part writer, part spokesperson, and part sales professional, public relations specialists help companies and high-profile individuals maintain (or recover) a good public image.
 Depending on the job responsibilities, this position can also be called communication specialists or media specialists.